maggie202506/cudy-docs-aibot/docs/user_guide/switch/protocol_management.md

 - Trap Server: Select to specify the destination for trap messages, either By name (hostname) or By IP (address), where the SNMP manager listens for traps.
 - Trap type: Select a type of traps that indicate specific events, such as a device reboot (cold/warm start), a network link becoming active or inactive (link up/down), or a failure in authentication.

-*- Apply:* Click to save and apply the settings or changes.
+- Apply: Click to save and apply the settings or changes.

 ---